Populations at Risk

 Previously Studied Situations

-There is a serious risk of war crimes and crimes against humanity being perpetrated by militias and various other armed forces operating in Somalia.
+Populations in Somalia remain at risk of war crimes and crimes against humanity perpetrated by Al-Shabaab and various armed forces.

 Despite the 2012 formation of the Federal Government of Somalia, populations remain at risk of atrocities perpetrated by armed extremist groups and the forces combatting them.
 On 10 December the UN Assistance Mission in Somalia and the UN Office of the High Commissioner for Human Rights released a report detailing violations of International Humanitarian Law (IHL) and International Human Rights Law (IHRL) committed in Somalia from January 2016 until October 2017.
 According to the report, at least 2,078 civilians were killed, including 1,233 fatalities attributed to Al-Shabaab and 329 caused by Somali security forces and troops from the African Union Mission in Somalia (AMISOM).

 Over 2 million people still live in Al-Shabaab controlled territory, mainly in the rural areas of Hirshabelle, Jubaland and South West Somalia.
 Al-Shabaab fighters routinely violate IHL and IHRL, including by torturing detainees, attacking hospitals and schools, targeting civilians, and using civilians as human shields.
 The group actively recruits child soldiers, who comprise more than half of their forces.
 Al-Shabaab has also blocked civilians from access to vital humanitarian assistance and continues to target AMISOM and humanitarian convoys for attack.
 On 30 July 2017 more than 20 AMISOM troops were killed in an Al-Shabaab ambush in Lower Shabelle.